erikmswan/react-boilerplate/README.md

 # Networking

-Network requests are made using the `client` found in `src/client`.
+Network requests are made using the `client` class found in `src/client`.
 You can import it like so:

 ```javascript
 import client from 'client';